sdias/win-10-virtual-desktop-enhancer/README.md

 ## Credits

-Credits to Ciantic (Jari Pennanen) for his library, which can be found [here](https://github.com/Ciantic/VirtualDesktopAccessor).
+Thanks to Ciantic (Jari Pennanen) for his library, which can be found [here](https://github.com/Ciantic/VirtualDesktopAccessor).
-Credits to the creator of the ReadINI AHK library, found [here](https://autohotkey.com/board/topic/33506-read-ini-file-in-one-go/).
+Thanks to the creator of the ReadINI AHK library, found [here](https://autohotkey.com/board/topic/33506-read-ini-file-in-one-go/).
+Thanks to the artists that created the packed wallpapers, whom I lost track of.
+Sorry.